kaiser-hamid-rabbi/kaiser-hamid-rabbi/README.md

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/kaiserhamidrabbi/)
 [![Gmail](https://img.shields.io/badge/-Gmail-c14438?style=flat&logo=Gmail&logoColor=white)](mailto:kaiser.hamid.rabbi@gmail.com)

-Hello World!
-This is Kaiser Hamid Rabbi, Software Engineer @ TigerIT Bangladesh Limited.
-Working hard to learn the rules of Software Engineering like a pro, so that I can break them like an artist!
-Generally positively charged!
-Curious about LYGOMETRY (Things we do not know).
+Hello, Universe!
+This is Kaiser Hamid Rabbi, Software Engineer in the Machine Learning team at TigerIT which focuses on Biometric Research and end-to-end credential management solutions.
+I am generally positively charged and always try to learn my lessons the hard way.
 I would characterize myself as both a Computer Scientist and a Machine Learning Engineer and in the past, I’ve tried many things before finding my way, before finding my passions.
 I’m an Autodidact.
 So, I learned a lot by myself.
 I self-teach a lot.
-I am always curious about - what I don't know? and always push myself to the limit.
-I love Mathematics and Theoretical Physics.
-Always enjoy solving puzzle.
+I am always curious about - what I don't know?
+(LYGOMETRY) and always push myself to the limit.
+Mathematics, Theoretical Physics, and Astronomy are three of my subjects of interest.
 Last but not least, Programming is very near and dear to my heart!

+I also call myself an eclectic reader.
+I am not an academic researcher but a synthesizer of information from different resources.
+I assimilate my ideas and information based on my own experience.
+I spend most of my time reading computer science books, research papers, technical blog posts, listening to educational podcasts, watching numerous lectures online on subjects of my interest, and reading self-help books to reshape myself as a highly effective and better human being.

 #### ⌨️ TOUCH TYPING MASTER | 100+ WPM: